Siphon880gh/sop-reader/README.md

 # Markdown Mind Map Viewer

-**A dynamic markdown document viewer that automatically discovers and renders markdown files with zero configuration.**
-• Drop `.md` files in `documents/` folder and they appear in a web dropdown selector
-• Built with vanilla JavaScript and markdown-it for fast, static hosting compatibility
-• Includes build system with file watching for seamless development workflow
+**A dynamic markdown document viewer that automatically discovers and renders markdown files with zero configuration.** Drop `.md` files in the `documents/` folder and they instantly appear in a web dropdown selector.
+Built with vanilla JavaScript and markdown-it for fast, static hosting compatibility.
+Features dual-mode viewing (rendered HTML + raw markdown), modern responsive UI, and build system with file watching for seamless development workflow.
-• Modern responsive UI with rich markdown rendering (tables, code blocks, typography)

-*For detailed technical context, see [`context.md`](context.md)*
+*For detailed technical context and AI-friendly documentation, see [`context.md`](context.md)*

 ---

-A dynamic markdown document viewer that automatically discovers and lists markdown files from a documents folder.

 ## Features

 - 📄 **Dynamic File Discovery**: Automatically scans the `documents/` folder for markdown files
-- 🔄 **Build System**: Uses npm scripts to generate file listings
+- 🔄 **Build System**: Uses npm scripts to generate file listings with metadata
 - 👀 **File Watching**: Development mode with automatic rebuilds
+- 🎨 **Dual-Mode Viewing**: Toggle between rendered HTML and raw markdown
-- 🎨 **Modern UI**: Clean, responsive design with dropdown file selection
+- 🎨 **Modern UI**: Clean, responsive design with gradient styling
-- ⚡ **Fast Rendering**: Powered by markdown-it
+- ⚡ **Fast Rendering**: Powered by markdown-it with full feature support

 ## Quick Start